Summary ꙳ Objectives

 Yes, extinction happens naturally, however, the current rate of extinction is astronomical.
 So much so that scientists describe that extinction as the 6th Mass extinction.
 Except this is the first one that is driven by one of its species: Homo Sapiens –the fancy scientific denomination of our species.
-This is also why this geological era is called the Anthropocene, and viewed as the period during which human activity has been the dominant influence on climate and the environment.
+This is also why this geological era is called the Anthropocene and is viewed as the period during which human activity has been the dominant influence on climate and the environment.

 The threats are numerous.
 Concretely these are:

 - Habitat loss and degradation.
-This is the most important threat at this time and felt in all the habitats on Earth.
+This is the most important threat at this time and is felt in all the habitats on Earth.
 One does not realize that our species has altered around 80% of ice-free lands; that 60% of the planet has been transformed for human use; and that 40% is just for our food production (check our Eco-ethics presentation for detailed references).

 - Environmental degradation and pollution (pesticides, water pollution, air pollution, plastic pollution)

-- Global climate change with its rapid effect on marine habitats and the overall effect on all terrestrial habitats also triggering behavior changes in species (provided these species have the time to change or move).
+- Global climate change with its rapid effect on marine habitats and the overall effect on all terrestrial habitats also triggers behavior changes in species (provided these species have the time to change or move).